US Fulbright Logo

 English Teaching Assistant responsibilities will be up to 26 hours per week; therefore, grantees are expected to engage in other activities related to their personal, career, and/or educational interests.
 Applicants should consider a project that they intend to pursue if awarded the grant.
 They should keep in mind that these activities should be flexible respective to geographic location, since they will not know where they will be placed.
 For example, grantees may pursue a course of study, conduct research on topics or issues related to Ecuador, engage in specific volunteer activities, or a combination of these.

-In the Statements of Grant Purpose, applicants should briefly describe their project plans and address some or all of the following: 1) why the activities are appropriate to Ecuador; 2) skills, talents or other qualifications that they bring to the project plan; 3) how they view this plan as contributing to their professional or educational development; and 4) if and how the plan contributes to the Fulbright goals of mutual understanding and host community engagement.
+In the Statements of Grant Purpose, applicants should briefly describe their project plans and address the following: 1) why the activities are appropriate to Ecuador; 2) skills, talents or other qualifications that they bring to the project plan; 3) how they view this plan as contributing to their professional or educational development; and 4) if and how the plan contributes to the Fulbright goals of mutual understanding and host community engagement.

 Remember that the primary activity for ETAs is in the classroom and not carrying out the supplementary project.
 The Commission may discuss alternative projects with the grantee when the placement is made.
 Applicants with strong research project proposals may wish to consider the Study/Research grant program.